OWASP/CheatSheetSeries/cheatsheets/Application_Logging_Vocabulary_Cheat_Sheet.md

 ## Overview

-Each year IBM Security comissions the Ponemon Institute to survey companies around the world for information related to security breaches, mitigation, and the associated costs; the result is called the Cost of a Data Breach Report.
+Each year IBM Security commissions the Ponemon Institute to survey companies around the world for information related to security breaches, mitigation, and the associated costs; the result is called the Cost of a Data Breach Report.

 In addition to the millions of dollars lost due to breaches the report finds that the **mean time to identify** a breach continues to hover around **200 days**.
 Clearly our ability to monitor applications and alert on anomalous behavior would improve our time to identify and mitigate an attack against our applications.